 Getting Your Tongue or Cheek Pierced

 Oral jewelry can chip or crack teeth.
 It’s a foreign object, usually made of metal, moving around in your mouth, and it’s likely to cause damage to your tooth enamel.
+You can limit damage by not playing with the piercing.
+You can also try different types of jewelry–smaller pieces are less likely to cause chipping.
 Oral piercings can also lead to receding gums.
+The best solution is to remove piercings.

 Chewing on Non-Food